kwalczak80/mx-monster/README.md

 - As a user, I want to see the items selected for purchase to keep track of my selections
 - As a user, I want to see a running total of the shopping basket to keep track of my spending
 - As a user, I want to select multiple quantities of the same product, to order two or more of the same products
-- As a user, I want to filter the products to narrow down the products to the ones wanted
+- As a user, I want to filter the products to narrow down the products to the ones want
 - As a user, I want to easily login and logout
 - As a user, I want to register for an account
 - As a user, I want to have my user details information saved to speed up the purchase process
-- As a user, I want to have an option to recover my password if required
+- As a user, I want to have the option to recover my password if required
 - As a user, I want to have a secure payment checkout
 - As a user, I want to have an option to quickly search for a product I'm looking for
 - As a user, I want to edit the basket content